mcash8/CompVisFinalProj/ReadMe.txt

 /models: folder with pretrianed model
 /utils: support files for training

+Code was adapted from [3].
+As a last resort, you can download the entire repository from [3] and run the code.

 Code credits:
-https://www.eecs.yorku.ca/~kamel/sidd/benchmark.php -- used benchmark code to automate https://github.com/glemaitre/BM3D/blob/master/CBM3D.m -- used for CBM3D.m and dependencies
+[1] https://www.eecs.yorku.ca/~kamel/sidd/benchmark.php -- used benchmark code to automate
+[2] https://github.com/glemaitre/BM3D/blob/master/CBM3D.m -- used for CBM3D.m and dependencies
-https://github.com/JiaHongZ/DRNet -- used for training, testing and evaluating NN
+[3] https://github.com/JiaHongZ/DRNet -- used for training, testing and evaluating NN